DataDog/hiring-engineers/answers.md

 My experience here was similar to the anomaly function.
 I looked at the API documentation and the rollup function I used did not work.
 I then implemented it in the UI and was able to see how to implement the query string properly.
-The code is in timeboard_rollup.py
+The code is in timeboard_rollup.py.

 ![alt text](rollup_tb.png)

 4) Set the Timeboard's timeframe to the past 5 minutes

 I am not confident my answer here is correct.
 The task was to set the timeboard's timeframe to the past five minutes.
-I did not see how to set the timeboard to less than an hour.
+I did not see how to set the timeboard's timeframe to less than an hour.
 I did see how to do this in the anomaly monitor and I implemented it there.
 I am interested in feedback on this.

 ![alt text](monitor_5_minutes.png)